Looking for an easy Apple Activity for Toddlers? Try this super low prep Color Sorting Apple Activity!

 I poured my daughter a glass of milk and allowed her to eat all the cereal after she finished sorting, but alternatively, you could have the children glue their “apples” to the apple trees!

-You could also choose one of the options below to reuse the tree sorting page and turn it into a craft.
+You could also choose one of the options below to reuse the tree sorting page and turn it into a craft for little hands.

 If you aren’t able to use Fruit Loops for this project, you could alternatively use colored dot stickers.
 This dot sticker pack from Amazon has plenty with all the colors you need!